- Download our Moving to Frankfurt Guide (PDF)

 It is no secret that Frankfurt is an economic hub and one of Europe’s key banking and financial powerhouses.
-Home to the Frankfurt Stock Exchange, the European Central Bank and hundreds of other financial institutions, expats working in these sectors should have no trouble finding business opportunities.
+The city is home to the Frankfurt Stock Exchange, the European Central Bank and hundreds of other financial institutions, so expats working in these sectors should have no trouble finding business opportunities.

 + PRO: Good work-life balance

 There is a work-hard-play-hard approach that residents working in Frankfurt seem to embrace.
-As a key economic centre, employees in the city are hardworking with efficiency and punctuality the order of the day.
-To balance this, employees are afforded lots of time off work and generous leave allowances for holidays and relaxation.
+As a key economic centre, professionals in the city are hardworking, with efficiency and punctuality the order of the day.
+To balance this, employees are afforded lots of time off work and generous leave allowances for holidays and leisure time.

 - CON: Language barriers

 When looking for a job in Frankfurt, it helps to speak German.
-Indeed, English is widely spoken and a host of international languages are also represented in the city.
-But, while not all jobs require a strong understanding of German, it helps when working with people as well as going about one’s daily life.
+While English is widely spoken and a host of international languages are also represented in the city, speaking at least basic German helps in the business world and also when going about one’s daily life.
 Despite potential language barriers, learning German doesn’t need to be a 'con' – it can be fun and interesting.